 In its second year, under the leadership of Georgia Hicks and Jessica van der Meer, Vocalise recruited an even larger team of mentors, (33 in total), which included student members from the other Inns of Court.
 The prison programme expanded to include H.M.Ps Wormwood Scrubs.
 A weekly Vocalise debating club was initiated at St. Alban’s which continues to provide the school children with regular training in debating and an introduction to the legal world.

-Today Vocalise recruits an average of 45 mentors per year and has since expanded to include H.M.Ps Brixton and H.M.Ps Feltham.
+Today Vocalise recruits an average of 65 mentors per year and has since expanded to include H.M.Ps Isis, Send and Feltham.

 For further information and/or to contact us please submit the form below.
 Please also follow us on Twitter.